Connect with others who understand.

 Topical Steroids

-High-potency topical corticosteroids can help reduce swelling and redness by blocking inflammatory responses in the body.
+High-potency topical corticosteroids can help reduce swelling and discoloration by blocking inflammatory responses in the body.
 Steroids come in various strengths and should be used sparingly on small areas of the body for no longer than three weeks to avoid skin thinning and changes in pigmentation.

 Nonsteroidal Topicals